 - Couples, who live geographically separated lives, may use Online sex to exchange sexual intimacy online as a tool to retain their sexual bond.
 Other couples may use Internet sex because they find it more manageable to communicate sexual desires, or sexual differences, online.

 - Some Online sex users become addicts.
 Internet addiction may develop fast and without warning.

 PERSONAL AND LEGAL RISKS OF ONLINE SEX USE

 Users may make false assumptions about Online sex safety.

 - Internet sex is often criticised because participants commonly have little verifiable knowledge about each other.
 Gender, age, identity, motivation, and location of participants may be obscured.

 - Corrupt participants may record role-play sessions without the partner’s informed consent, and with an intend to disclose the content to others, or publically online.

 - Frequent use of Internet sex can trigger dangerous levels of distorted sexual fantasy, and abnormal sexual arousal.
-Frequent online sexual activity may carry significant risk to rapidly developing sexual addiction and sexual compulsive behavioural disorders.
+Frequent online sexual activity may carry significant risk to a rapid development of sexual addiction and sexual compulsive behavioural disorders.

 Internet sex, although mostly not involving a real-life person, presents a new form of marital infidelity.
 Many relationships and marriages experience significant distress arising from non-consensual use of Internet sex.
 Resulting separations and divorces occur with alarming frequency.

-If you experience personal distress or marital conflict due to Online sexual behaviour, please contact our clinical sex therapist and professional counsellor Heide at Sex Addiction Australia in our Sydney office for information, or booking a confidential consultation.
-Call us today (+61) 02 9380 4486 or email firstname.lastname@example.org
+Get help now if you experience personal distress or marital conflict due to Online sexual behaviour.
+Contact our clinical sex addiction therapist and relationship specialist Heide at Sex Addiction Australia and Book Or Enquire Online or call Heide in Sydney today (+61) 02 9380 4486 or email firstname.lastname@example.org